Prince Henry, Duke of Gloucester: Early life

-Henry was born on 31 March 1900, at York Cottage, on the Sandringham Estate during the reign of his great-grandmother Queen Victoria.
+Henry was born at 7:30 am on 31 March 1900 at York Cottage on the Sandringham Estate, during the reign of his great-grandmother Queen Victoria.
 His father was the Duke of York (later King George V), the only surviving son of the Prince and Princess of Wales (later King Edward VII and Queen Alexandra).
 His mother was the Duchess of York (later Queen Mary), the only daughter of the Duke and Duchess of Teck.
-At the time of his birth, he was fifth in the line of succession to the throne, behind his grandfather, father and two elder brothers.
+At the time of his birth, he was fifth in the line of succession to the throne, behind his grandfather, father, and two elder brothers.

-He was baptised at the private chapel of Windsor Castle on 17 May 1900, by Randall Thomas Davidson, Bishop of Winchester.
-He was informally known to his family as Harry.
+He was baptised in the private chapel at Windsor Castle on 17 May by Randall Thomas Davidson, Bishop of Winchester.
+Within the family he was informally known as Harry.